tibytinneh/tibytinneh/README.md

 </a>

 ## About Me
 I am a computer science student in 42 Singapore SUTD.

 I'm interested in becoming a contributing member of society.

-### It's trying its best